 We want as many people as possible to experience the advantage of a wilderness program in Australia.
 Through our charity arm, the Australian Outward Bound Development Fund, we can offer financial scholarship opportunities to those participants who would otherwise not be able to afford to come on a program.

 To apply for a scholarship please go to our Scholarship Application Form.

 Both Outward Bound and The Duke of Edinburgh's International Award were founded by Kurt Hahn.
 The first he started in collaboration with Laurence Holt and the latter with HRH Prince Philip The Duke of Edinburgh.
 With this synergy in empowering young people to reach their full potential and be the best they can be, Outward Bound Australia are proud to be an Open Award Centre for the Duke of Edinburgh's International Award in Australia.
-If you are resident in NSW, ACT (& Victoria coming soon!), come and join us on the journey of a lifetime.
+If you are resident in ACT, NSW & VIC, come and join us on the journey of a lifetime.